 Our team can help you prepare for egg retrieval

-We usually schedule an egg retrieval in the morning, between 8am and 10am.
+We usually schedule a retrieval in the morning, between 8am and 10am.
 We ask that you prepare for the retrieval in the following ways.

 - Do not eat or drink anything after midnight the day before the retrieval.

 - Wear comfortable clothes and no jewelry or perfume to the procedure.

 - Arrive 30 minutes early.